Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Experiments

-\textbf{Evaluation Metrics.} We employ a diverse set of quality metrics to comprehensively evaluate STVSR performance.
-Specifically, we report full-reference metrics PSNR and SSIM~\cite{wang2004image}, as well as perceptual metrics LPIPS~\cite{zhang2018unreasonable}.
-To further assess perceptual similarity with respect to inter-frame motion consistency, we adopt FloLPIPS~\cite{danier2022flolpips}.
-Moreover, we employ no-reference image quality assessment (IQA) metrics, including MUSIQ~\cite{ke2021musiq} and CLIP-IQA~\cite{wang2023exploring}, together with no-reference video quality assessment (VQA) metrics, namely FasterVQA~\cite{wu2023neighbourhood} and DOVER~\cite{wu2023exploring}.
-For datasets without GT, such as VideoLQ~\cite{chan2022investigating}, we only report IQA and VQA metrics.
+\textbf{Evaluation Metrics.} We comprehensively evaluate STVSR performance using a diverse set of quality metrics, including PSNR and SSIM~\cite{wang2004image} for pixel-level fidelity, LPIPS~\cite{zhang2018unreasonable} and DISTS~\cite{ding2020image} for perceptual quality, and FloLPIPS~\cite{danier2022flolpips} for perceptual similarity with respect to temporal consistency.
+We also employ no-reference image quality assessment (IQA) metrics, including MUSIQ~\cite{ke2021musiq} and CLIP-IQA~\cite{wang2023exploring}, together with no-reference video quality assessment (VQA) metrics, namely FasterVQA~\cite{wu2023neighbourhood} and DOVER~\cite{wu2023exploring}.
+Since the ground truth of the real-world dataset VideoLQ~\cite{chan2022investigating} is unavailable, we only report no-reference IQA and VQA metrics.